meetbryce/unify/docs/BUILDING_CONNECTORS.md

-Unify expects most "adapters" to be implemented by the generic RESTAdapter, and configured via the YAML spec file.
+Unify expects most "connectors" to be implemented by the generic RESTConnector, and configured via the YAML spec file.

 ## Authentication

-The RESTAdapter supports a number of strategies for supplying an API key or token for authentication to an API.
+The RESTConnector supports a number of strategies for supplying an API key or token for authentication to an API.
 It also supports a configurable Oauth strategy for services that offer Oauth authentication.

 We expect that some complex services (such as Amazon AWS) may require custom code to implement their authentication scheme.
-In this case the RESTAdapter can be configured to access a custom library for authentication.
+In this case the RESTConnector can be configured to access a custom library for authentication.
 This custom library will have to be included a priori in the Unify source code.

 Example auth strategies: